FreeCAD/FreeCAD_Conda/instruction.md

 ## INSTALL MINICONDA:

-- first get miniconda: http://conda.pydata.org/miniconda.html choose python3 (it's not necessary, you could also choose python2, but then it will download python3 stuff in the "create-env-step")
+- first get miniconda: http://conda.pydata.org/miniconda.html choose python3 (it's not necessary, you could also choose python2 but you can have a python2 env anyway)
 - install miniconda: bash <miniconda-file>.sh (not as root!!!)
 - at the end of the install it will ask you if you want to add the anaconda-dir to the $PATH, say yes.
 - if you do not want anaconda to be the default python open the ~/.bashrc and edit the new line: